 People ask me very often what my favorite stop is on my sailing tours, and I honestly have different favorites for different reasons.
-But I would have to say in this guide to Croatia that Makarska is my overall favorite for the sheer beauty, amount to do, number of adventures, beautiful scenery, and nightlife.
-It is situated at the base of the tallest mountain on the Croatian coast (Biokovo mountains – Sveti Jure peak is just over 1700m) and the background honestly looks like a fake backdrop.
+But I would have to say in this guide to where to go in Croatia that Makarska is my overall favorite.
+I think this because overall it has everything: the sheer beauty, amount to do, number of adventures, beautiful scenery, and nightlife.
+It is situated at the base of the tallest mountain on the Croatian coast (Biokovo mountains – Sveti Jure peak is just over 1700m) and the mountain view honestly looks like a fake backdrop.
 Makarska surely has some of the best shopping, swimming, and scenery in the country.

 Parasailing in Makarska

 Parasailing here is a must.
 Choose the ‘extra high’ option and be blown away by being on the same level as the stunning rocky mountains, gazing down at the little white dot that is the boat you’re attached to!

 Jet skiing here is also awesome.
 Again, the backdrop sets it apart.

 Makarska is the swimming capital of the coast, with too many amazing spots to count!

 - On one side of the port, you have Deep cave bar and an entire cliffy coast full of cliff jumps and mind-blowingly clear water.
 The jetty near Deep cave bar also has some lovely swim spots.

 - On the peninsula between the port and beach, you have similar cliff jumps and secluded swimming spots.